Floppy disk: 5¼-inch

-Throughout the early 1980s, limits of the 5¼-inch format became clear.
-Originally designed to be more practical than the 8-inch format, it was becoming considered too large; as the quality of recording media grew, data could be stored in a smaller area.
+Throughout the early 1980s, limits of the 5.25 in format became clear.
+Originally designed to be more practical than the 8 in format, it was considered too large; as the quality of recording media grew, data could be stored in a smaller area.
 Several solutions were developed, with drives at 2-, 2½-, 3-, 3¼-, 3½- and 4-inches (and Sony's 90 × 94 mm disk) offered by various companies.
 They all had several advantages over the old format, including a rigid case with a sliding metal (or later, sometimes plastic) shutter over the head slot, which helped protect the delicate magnetic medium from dust and damage, and a sliding write protection tab, which was far more convenient than the adhesive tabs used with earlier disks.
-The established market for the 5¼-inch format made it difficult for these mutually incompatible new formats to gain significant market share.
+The established market for the 5.25 in format made it difficult for these mutually incompatible new formats to gain significant market share.
 A variant on the Sony design, introduced in 1983 by many manufacturers, was then rapidly adopted.
-By 1988, the 3½-inch was outselling the 5¼-inch.
+By 1988, the 3.5 in was outselling the 5.25 in.

-The head gap of an 80‑track high-density (1.2 MB in the MFM format) 5¼‑inch drive (a.k.a. mini diskette, Mini disk, or Minifloppy) is smaller than that of a 40‑track double-density (360 KB if double-sided) drive but can also format, read and write 40‑track disks provided the controller supports double stepping or has a switch to do so.
+The head gap of an 80‑track high-density (1.2 MB in the MFM format) 5.25 in drive (a.k.a. mini diskette, Mini disk, or Minifloppy) is smaller than that of a 40‑track double-density (360 KB if double-sided) drive but can also format, read and write 40‑track disks provided the controller supports double stepping or has a switch to do so.
 A blank 40‑track disk formatted and written on an 80‑track drive can be taken to its native drive without problems, and a disk formatted on a 40‑track drive can be used on an 80‑track drive.
 Disks written on a 40‑track drive and then updated on an 80 track drive become unreadable on any 40‑track drives due to track width incompatibility.